-The best place to find keyword ideas are in the job description itself.
+The best place to find the right resume keyword ideas are in the job description itself.
 Look for both hard and soft skills that are desired in the job description and include those on your resume.

-As we mentioned above, you want to customize each resume to the job listing.
-Find the keywords in the listing and use them naturally throughout your resume.
+As we mentioned above, you want to customize each resume to the job listing to increase your chances of being seen.
+Find the best keywords in the listing and use them naturally throughout your resume.